 The below graph shows the GDP Deflator of the Indian Economy:

-- As it can be seen the GDP deflator is steadily increasing from 2012 and is at 128.80 points for 2018.
-A deflator above 100 is an indication of price levels being higher as compared to the base year (2012 in this case).
-It’s not necessary that inflation is occurring but one can experience deflation after a period of inflation if prices are higher compared to base year.
+- As can be seen, the GDP deflator is steadily increasing since 2012 and is at 128.80 points for 2018.
+A deflator above 100 indicates price levels being higher compared to the base year (2012 in this case).
+Inflation doesn’t need to occur, but one can experience deflation after a period of inflation if prices are higher than the base year.

-- In the above graph, the base year was changed in 2012 to better reflect the economy as it would cover more sectors.
-Prior to that, the base year was 2004-05 which required to be changed.
+- In the above graph, the base year was changed in 2012 to reflect the economy better as it would cover more sectors.
+Before that, the base year was 2004-05, which required change.

-- As per World Bank Reports for 2017, India ranks 107 for the list of GDP Deflator with an inflation rate of 3%.
-This can be stated as a comfortable position compared to countries which may be facing hyperinflation such as South Sudan and Somalia.
-On the contrary, it also does not face the threat of deflation such as Aruba and Liechtenstein.
-Hence, it is important to keep it at manageable levels.
+- As per World Bank Reports for 2017, India ranks 107 on the list of GDP Deflators and the inflation rate for the same is 3%.
+This can be stated as a comfortable position compared to countries facing hyperinflation, such as South Sudan and Somalia.
+On the contrary, it also does not meet the threat of deflation such as Aruba and Liechtenstein.
+Hence, it is essential to keep it at manageable levels.

-- The RBI has adopted the CPI as a nominal inflation anchor because, during 2016, the GDP Deflator suggested the country entering a deflation zone while CPI continuing to exhibit a moderately high inflation level.
-Such situations can push the economy into deflation with the implication being that corporate earnings and debt servicing ability which closely tracks Nominal GDP will keep on deteriorating while inflation-adjusted GDP (Real GDP) may continue to exhibit growth rate in excess of 7%.
+- The RBI has adopted the CPI as a nominal inflation anchor.
+In 2016, the GDP Deflator suggested that the country enter a deflation zone while CPI exhibits a moderately high inflation level.
+Such situations can push the economy into deflation, with the implication that corporate earnings and debt servicing ability that closely tracks Nominal GDP will keep on deteriorating.
+In contrast, inflation-adjusted GDP (Real GDP) may continue to exhibit a growth rate of over 7%.